microsoft/qsharp-language/Approved/3-multidimensional-arrays.md

 This proposal would not modify or invalidate existing functionality (e.g.: `Int[][]` will continue to be a valid type in Q#), and thus is not a breaking change.

-If, in a future proposal, we were to unify multidimensional array with existing functionality using features outlined in _Anticipated Interactions with Future Modifications_, a breaking change would likely be required at that point in time.

 ### Anticipated Interactions with Future Modifications

 #### Array comprehensions